AliNaqvi01/Fortitude-for-Android/README.md

 ## Installation

-Download the project and open it in Android Studio
+Download the project and open it in Android Studio...

 ## Usage

-Build it to your simulator or phone
+Build it to your simulator or phone...

 ## Contributing
 Pull requests are welcome.